Quick Apricot Almond Muffins Recipe

 Step 6: Bake and Cool

-Place the muffin tin in the preheated oven and bake for about 20-25 minutes, or until the muffins are golden brown around the edges and a toothpick inserted into the center (angled under the apricot) comes out clean.
+Place the muffin tin in your preheated 375°F oven and bake for 20-25 minutes, until the tops are golden brown and a toothpick inserted into the center comes out with just a few moist crumbs.